SBlair2020/NMR2Struct/README.md

   f_addn_args:
     substructures: PATH TO SUBSTRUCTURE FILE
 ```
 where the substructures is set to point to the ```example_configs/substructures_957.p``` file which contains the SMART strings for the 957 substructures used.
+The results will be saved to
+a hdf5 file called ```processed_predictions.h5``` located at ```global_args.savedir```.

 # Tensorboard visualization
 NMR2Struct uses Tensorboard to visualize the learning curves when training the models, and it is installed with the environment.
-To use tensorboard, do the following:
+To use Tensorboard, do the following:
 ```
 cd /path/to/training/directory
 tensorboard --logdir=./
 ```
 This should automatically do port-forwarding to your browser where you will see the Tensorboard dashboard.
+Tensorboard searches for all event files in a parent directory, so you can
+visualize multiple runs at once if they are all contained within the same parent directory.